kdflint/alliance-ship/docs/install.md

 ### 4) Create the VM

-Change to the Alliance root directory `/alliance-community` (which contains the file `Vagrantfile`).
-Create a Vagrant guest machine
+Navigate to the Alliance source code root directory `<project-root>/alliance-community` and confirm that it contains a file named `Vagrantfile`.
+Execute this command in order to create a Vagrant guest machine

-    cd alliance-community
     vagrant up

-The first time you run this it will take a while as it has to download a machine image (vagrant calls them boxes) for the virtual machine.
+For a fresh install this it will take several minutes--even up to an hour--depending on your connection speed.
+Vagrant is downloading an entire machine image (Vagrant calls them boxes) for the virtual machine.
 Future `vagrant up` commands won't require this lengthy step.

-`vagrant up` installs all the necessary packages into the Vagrant vm, such as python, postgres, virtualenvwrapper, etc.
+Watch the progress reporting to understand where the process is at.
+Avoid interupting the process.

-Note: The project will be situated with a standard Python virtual environment (which is different from the Vagrant virtual machine!).
-All project dependencies are installed in the context of a Python virtual envirnment, which in turn is hosted by the Vagrant virtual machine.
+Note: This one command does a lot of things!
+Afer the virtual machine image is downloaded, your local Alliance project will be configured using a standard Python virtual environment that resides on the Vagrant virtual machine.
+All Alliance project dependencies (libraries) are installed in the context of this Python virtual envirnment.
+Also, the postgresql database is created and initialized with static data. `Vagrantfile` holds the configuration instructions for this entire process.

-[TODO - attach a dump of a good command]

 ### 5) Migrate the database